 What they usually don’t tell you is that even though they might be able to get some of your interest rates lowered, the main method they use to get your payments lowered is to extend the payoff time of your loans.

-The net result is that instead of being able to pay off your debt in, let’s say, 2 years, it will now take you 5-6 years.
+The net result is that instead of paying off your debt in, let’s say, 2 years, it will now take you 5-6 years.
 Because of that, you actually end up paying a lot more money in interest and monthly fees because of the extended payoff time.

 In the end, you end up paying thousands extra in interest and fees to have your debt consolidated.

 Why Debt Consolidation Doesn't Work

 There is one more pitfall to using debt consolidation that you don’t always hear about, and in my opinion, it’s the biggest pitfall of all.
 When it comes down to it, if you want to get out of debt, there has to be a change in your mindset and behavior when it comes to money.

 Most people that are deep in debt get there over a long period of time by financing their life through credit, car payments, and other forms of consumer debt that added up over time until it became difficult to manage making the payments (sound familiar?).